How to Create an Employee Engagement Survey for Non-Desk Workers

 - Evaluating how values apply in daily operations

-- Measuring current engagement levels
+- Measuring current engagement levels across all locations

 - Identifying gaps between stated values and actual culture